realhardik18/Dead-Ideas/implementations/MoodNight.md

 ## Features

-two bots a recorder and a dj bot curated recomendation system for user sentiment analyser
+two bots a recorder and a dj bot<br>
+curated recomendation system for user<br>
+sentiment analyser